Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Theoretical and experimental constraints on model parameters:

 \section{Theoretical and experimental constraints on model parameters:}

-In this section, we discuss different theoretical and experimental constraints considered on the model parameter space.
-For scanning of the parameter space, we have assumed the alignment limit in the analysis and therefore have kept the mixing angle $\cos(\beta - \alpha)$ to be close to unity.
+Before going into the details of $A$ production at a muon collider, let us briefly discuss the relevant theoretical and experimental constraints on the model parameters.
+For scanning of the parameter space, we have considered the alignment limit in our analysis and therefore have kept the mixing angle $\cos(\beta - \alpha)$ to be close to unity.
 The scan ranges of the parameters are mentioned below:

-$\bullet$ ~~\textbf{Vacuum Stability and Perturbativity Unitarity:} The necessity to obtain a stable vacuum imposes constraints on the Higgs quartic couplings.
+$\bullet$ ~~\textbf{Vacuum Stability and Perturbativity Unitarity:} The necessity to obtain a stable vacuum imposes following constraints on the Higgs quartic couplings.
 The set of stability conditions for this model are as follows

 On the other hand, unitarity demands the $\lambda$ parameters to be less than $\sim 4\pi$.
-These $\lambda$ parameters can be expressed in terms of the physical parameters such as the mass of the particle, vev etc and therefore we can translate these bounds to the physical parameter spaces.
-The other crucial parameter for perturbative unitarity is the soft $Z_2$ breaking parameters which requires to be $m^2_{12} \simeq \frac{m^2_H}{\tan\beta}$ to ensure $\lambda_1$ to be within the perturbative limit~\cite{Ghosh:2020tfq} .
+The quartic couplings can be expressed in terms of the physical parameters such as the mass of the particle, vev etc and therefore we can translate these bounds to the physical parameter spaces.
+The other crucial parameter for perturbative unitarity is the soft $Z_2$ breaking parameters which requires to be $m^2_{12} \simeq \frac{m^2_H}{\tan\beta}$ to ensure $\lambda_1$ to be within the perturbative limit~\cite{Ghosh:2020tfq}.
 These conditions for vacuum stability and unitarity of 2HDM have been previously discussed in multiple works \cite{Broggio:2014mna,PhysRevD.67.075019}.
 As shown in Ref. \cite{Ghosh:2020tfq}, though low to moderate $\tan\beta$ values are preferred to satisfy the abovementioned constraints for $m_A$ ranging between ($10- 60$~GeV), but higher values of $\tan\beta$ can also satisfy the constraints for relatively lower number of parameter points.
 Here for our choice of CP odd mass (in the range $30-50$ GeV), higher $\tan\beta$ values are preferred in order to satisfy the muon $g-2$ constraint in the 3$\sigma$ limit.
-We scan our parameter space for low $m_A$ and high $\tan\beta$ using {\tt 2HDMC-1.8.0} \cite{Eriksson:2009ws} package and have found points where vacuum stability, unitarity, and perturbativity constraints are satisfied.
+We scan our parameter space for low $m_A$ and high $\tan\beta$ using {\tt 2HDMC-1.8.0} \cite{Eriksson:2009ws} package and have found points where vacuum stability, unitarity, and perturbativity constraints are satisfied. \\ \\

 $\bullet$ ~~\textbf{Electroweak constraints}